MoreOutput/RockMUD/README.md

 Goals:
 * A Diku-like MUD experience from within the browser.
 * Enable quick development.
 * Real-time browser OLC and world management.
+This will begin post v0.5.

 Notes on dependencies:
 * Socket.io 1.0 or greater is required.